NexStar Evolution owners, read this article.

 It won't take long to realize that using AA batteries is an expensive way to feed your NexStar (for those models that offer this option).
 For a good number of weeks I used two 6 volt lantern batteries - a NexStar GT will run for days on that power.
 If you are interested in using this option, but don't already know how to make the required cables, I would advise against it as it can be easy to reverse a connection and damage your scope.
 And in any case lantern batteries are still too expensive.

 So obviously what we really want is a rechargeable power source or an AC adapter.
-NiCad and NiMH batteries won't do (unless you make your own battery holder) as they only produce 1.2 volts as compared to the 1.5 volts of an alkaline battery.
+NiCad and NiMH batteries won't do (unless you make your own battery holder for 10 batteries) as they only produce 1.2 volts as compared to the 1.5 volts of an alkaline battery.
 NexStar telescopes require 12 volts to run correctly, so you would need 10 correctly connected NiCad or NiMH batteries.

 Any AC adapter providing 12 volts and at least 1.5 amps should work fine for the smaller NexStar scopes, though many wall transformers have suspect power and have been known to cause problems.
-CGE, CGE Pro, CGEM, GPS and Advanced Series scopes also require 12 volts, but they require much more current than is available using small batteries or most AC adapters.
-At a minimum, you will need an AC adapter providing 2 full amps for these models, 3 amps would be recommended.
-A power supply which provides regulated output voltage is highly recommended.
+All of the GEM and the larger fork mounted scopes require more current than is available using small batteries or small AC adapters.
+At a minimum, you will need an AC adapter providing 2 full amps for these models; 3 amps is recommended.
+On any mount where you have added the GPS or StarSense accessories, 5 amps is recommended.
+A power supply which provides regulated output voltage is required.
 One good source for a regulated AC to DC power adapter is www.ScopeStuff.com.
-Whatever power source you choose, the correct connector to attach to the scope has an inside diameter of 2.1mm and an outside diameter of 5.5mm with positive (+) on the inside conductor.
-2.5mm inside diameter is much more common and provides a loose connection that causes MANY problems in the operation of the scope.
-The CGE Pro uses a new threaded power connector - a nice change as it cannot be disconnected accidentally - but it is compatible with the old style NexStar power connector if needed.
-More info on the power connectors for all these mounts can be found here.

 While AC adapters are in some ways convenient, my recommended power source for all Celestron computerized telescopes is a rechargeable 12 volt battery with 7 amphour or greater capacity.
 The higher the amphour rating, the longer the battery lasts between charges.
 You can buy 12 volt rechargeable power sources on most astronomy equipment web sites - sometimes they are referred to as field power packs.
 Celestron and Orion offer small 7 amphour models that will run even the larger scopes for several hours and larger 17 amphour models that will run a scope for an all-night session with ease.
 These power packs also include power jacks for 3, 6 and 9 volt accessories and have red and white light flashlights built-in.
 Both the Celestron and Orion power packs are based on sealed lead-acid battery technology.